NieneB/InternshipReport/index.md

 <h1 class ="nocount"> Abstract</h1>

 The amount of geospatial data is increasing rapidly.
-The magnitude and complexity of large geospatial datas sets are a challenge to transform from information into knowledge.
+The magnitude and complexity of large geospatial datasets are a challenge to transform from information into knowledge.
 Geo-visualization is one of the tools to turn these heterogeneous data volumes into knowledge for a broader public.
 Also in the field of cultural heritage geo information systems is used more for conservation and safeguarding purposes.
 For cultural heritage the representation in the form of web-mapping is a suitable tool to make the data more open and promote heritage information.
-In this design oriented research an interactive web application is build to apply geo-visualization techniques to cultural heritage date sets.
+In this design oriented research an interactive web application is built to apply geo-visualization techniques to cultural heritage date sets.
 The case study is an area in Drenthe where field-names from the 18th century are collected.
 These field names tell us how the environment used to look, because they originate in the minds local inhabitants to navigate and communicate about their spatial orientation.
 The names often relate to landmarks and characteristics of the direct environment.
 Mostly, local altitude differences, vegetation and soil types.
 In the application the user is able to see the field names on a map and on a transect line, showing the relation of the field to its direct environment.
 Through information texts, the user can relate the names to the characteristics of the surroundings.
 The goal is to preserve the living heritage of field-names, give the inhabitants of Drenthe the possibility to explore names that cannot be found in the real surroundings and turn the raw data that is only available to a small group of people, into knowledge for a broader audience about their landscape.
 The geo-visualization techniques were useful for the representation of the field names.
 Though every visualization of data needs a individual approach.